pha4ge/infrastructure-resources/docs/recommendations.md

 > [!WARNING]
 > TO DO -- most of the "context-specifi considerations" we want to actually remove from here and promote up to relevant paragraphs within Methods instead.

-## LIMITATIONS / out of scope

-> [!WARNING]
-> TO DO -- clean up this subsection

-TO DO There are other considerations outside the scope of this document, that include …  all the small stuff we have no specific section about, such as backup.
-Several other considerations are beyond the scope of this document, including….

-In all cases, policies and governance covering resource usage and access need to be in place in advance.
-For example, working with a 3rd party vendor hosting SaaS, the responsibilities on governance may be delegated via contracts/service agreement.
-These may include:
-- Availability requirements (such as disaster management and back up)
-- Incident management (in case of a cyber event)
-- Data management (such as data deletion policy)
-- Privacy Impact Assessment
-- Security Threat Assessment
-- Penetration test
-- Security vulnerability scan
-- Clinical data integration

-Please note that the solutions and technologies included in this document are an attempt to highlight commonly used solutions and best practice principles, based on the opinions of this working group, captured at this moment in time.

 ## Conclusion

-Bioinformatics software is a diverse and continually evolving ecosystem of pipelines and similarly, there are a variety of computing infrastructure solutions for pathogen genomics labs.
-We have described vignettes of a small representative set of successful implementations to illustrate common themes and diverse approaches.

-The key element that highly ranked compute infrastructure solutions have in common is that they provide a means for laboratory users to run containerised bioinformatic pipelines.
-This capability is now a minimum requirement for compute infrastructure in pathogen genomics labs, as it empowers them with increased tool portability (they can leverage the community’s ecosystem of tools already written in a standardised bioinformatic workflow language compatible with their infrastructure) and increased user accessibility (ease of use for non-computational users provides a far broader reach to more staff in more labs), ultimately allowing such labs to get new analyses up and running in days.

-Ultimately, the primary purpose of computing infrastructure is to manage data and facilitate bioinformatics analyses regularly performed by staff and researchers in pathogen genomics labs.
-This is not achieved by CPU cores and terabytes of storage alone, but requires the implementation of workflow execution engines, data management systems, system configuration, and the requisite human resources to maintain this infrastructure, with the end goal of ensuring that their laboratory users are able to effectively manage and analyse their genomic data.